E5

 How to Fix / Troubleshooting

 Safety: This involves high voltage and potentially high current.
-Turn off power at the main breaker and outdoor disconnect.
-Use proper PPE.
+Turn off power at the main circuit breaker and outdoor disconnect.
+Use appropriate PPE (Personal Protective Equipment).

 • Inspect power connections: Remove the condenser electrical panel.
 Check L1/L2 connections for tightness and signs of overheating (discoloration, melted insulation).
 Tighten or repair as needed.

-• Test run capacitor: Discharge the capacitor safely, then test with a capacitance meter.
-Replace if more than ±10% off the rated µF or if bulged/leaking.
+• Test run capacitor: Safely discharge the capacitor, then test it with a capacitance meter.
+Replace if it is more than ±10% off the rated µF or if it is bulged/leaking.

-• Check compressor amps: With a clamp meter and power restored, measure compressor starting and running amps.
-If locked rotor amps are sustained and E5 trips, the compressor may be mechanically locked.
+• Check compressor amps: With a clamp meter and power restored, measure the compressor's starting and running amps.
+If locked rotor amps are sustained and the E5 error trips, the compressor may be mechanically locked.

-• Check supply voltage: Verify voltage at the contactor.
-High or low voltage outside nameplate range can cause overcurrent.
+• Check supply voltage: Verify the voltage at the contactor.
+High or low voltage outside the nameplate range can cause overcurrent.

-• If compressor is shorted or locked: Replacement of the compressor or entire Fraser‑Johnston condenser unit is typically required and should be done by a professional.
+• If compressor is shorted or locked: Replacement of the compressor or the entire Fraser‑Johnston condenser unit is typically required and should be performed by a professional.

 Advertisements